Skip to main content

 • The original proof — the location claim and location stamps as submitted

-• Credibility vector — structured assessment across spatial, temporal, validity, and independence dimensions, with per-stamp detail
+• Credibility vector — structured assessment across (currently) spatial, temporal, validity, and independence dimensions, with per-stamp detail; the dimension structure is still evolving

-• Signed EAS attestation — the verification result signed by the TEE key, independently verifiable by any downstream consumer
+• Signed result — the verification result signed by the TEE key, independently verifiable by any downstream consumer and optionally recorded onchain as an EAS attestation

 Verify stamp returns a validity result: whether signatures, structure, and signals pass their checks.
 A verified location proof is valuable on its own.
 It doesn’t need to flow into a Compute operation — many applications only need to know “how credible is this location claim?” without asking any further spatial questions.